John the Russian: Life in slavery

 During the day John worked and prayed, keeping a strict fast, but when the night came, he used to go in secret to the cave-church of St. George, where he said the prayers of the All-Night Vigil.
 Every Saturday he used to take Holy Communion.

 Soon the Ağa became one of the most influential people in Ürgüp and thought it due to the holy man who lived in his home.
-Having become rich, the Ağa decided to carry out the Hajj.
-While he was away, his wife threw a dinner for relatives and friends.
+Having become rich, the Ağa decided to perform the Hajj. whilst he was away, his wife threw a dinner for relatives and friends.
 When the master's favourite dish, pilau was being served, she said to John, who was serving as a waiter: "How glad would your master be, if he could eat this pilau with us".
-The saint asked her to give him the dish, promising to send it to Mecca.
+John asked her to give him the dish, promising to send it to Mecca.
 Everybody laughed thinking that John wanted to eat the rice himself or give it away to the poor.

-When the Ağa returned, he described a miracle that had happened to him: while in Mecca, he found a steaming plate of pilau in his locked room.
+When the Ağa returned, he described a miracle that had happened to him: whilst in Mecca, he found a steaming plate of pilau in his locked room.
 And his name was engraved on this plate - as it was on every plate in his home.